-Enter SecSi[TM] Sector/Exit SecSi Sector Command Sequence
+Enter SecSiTM Sector/Exit SecSi Sector Command Sequence

 The SecSi Sector region provides a secured data area containing a random, sixteen-byte electronic serial number (ESN).
 The system can access the SecSi Sector region by issuing the three-cycle Enter SecSi Sector command sequence.
 The device continues to access the SecSi Sector region until the system issues the four-cycle Exit SecSi Sector command sequence.
 The Exit SecSi Sector command sequence returns the device to normal operation.
 The SecSi Sector is not accessible when the device is executing an Embedded Program or Embedded Erase algorithm.
-Table 14 shows the address and data requirements for both command sequences.
-See also "SecSi[TM] (Secured Silicon) Sector Flash Memory Region" for further information.
+Table 13 shows the address and data requirements for both command sequences.
+See also $\text{''SecSi}^{\mathsf{TM}} \text{ (Secured Silicon) Sector Flash}$ Memory Region" for further information.
+Note that the ACC function and unlock bypass modes are unavailable when the SecSi Sector is enabled.